FAQ

 You can reactivate the pregnancy in Settings > My pregnancy > Active pregnancy and also delete the child created in Settings > My family > Selecting the child and deleting it.

-Why can't I change the date of my first weight entry?
+How do I change the date of my weight entry?

 The app will always ask for the first entry to be the weight before the pregnancy starts to be able to create the weight graph.
 That's why you can't change this specific date.
 Feel free to add the same weight twice, if you don't remember the weight for that date.